aplteam/Fire/Docs/UsefulRegExes.md

 1
 ~~~

 `ß` is a Unicode but not an ANSI character; it is therefore considered a word boundary by the RegEx engine.
-Luckily with version 16.0 a new version of the underlying PCRE library is shipped, and this version offers the option to use Unicode properties for word boundaries.
+Luckily with version 16.0 of Dyalog APL a new version of the underlying PCRE library is shipped, and this version offers the option to use Unicode properties for word boundaries.

 This new feature can be switched on and off with "UCP" option which was introduced in version 16.0: